 All school coordinated co-curricular activities are facilitated by staff.
 If there is not a staff member available to co-ordinate an activity, this activity may be cancelled.

 Club-based activities are run by parents.
-Details regarding curricular / pastoral / private and club activities are outlined in Part 6B of The Family Handbook.
+Details regarding curricular / pastoral / private and club activities are outlined in Part 6B of The Family Handbook, available on MySomerville.
 As stated in involvement, it is expected that students would participate in school co-curricular activities over club and private participation where the school is able to provide the opportunities.